RaduMarcel/EspressoViews/README.md

 - EspressoViews is a standalone Java tool for reporting and analysis of data stored on relational databases (RDBMS).

-- The main feature is a new, human friendly ["narrative flow" approach][Ideas]
+- Its human friendly [approach][Ideas] allows you to connect a, theoretically, unlimited number SQLs to a report as simple as you add phrases to a new text.

 - EspressoViews merges the results of meaningfull interconnected SQL statements and displays them in a data tree structure, which can be expanded and collapsed by the user.